-Shipping tracking API are likely the most common one for all ecommerce businesses.
+Shipping tracking APIs are likely the most common ones for all ecommerce businesses.
 As the name suggests (and as we discussed above), these shipping APIs help you pull data from carriers to track the journey of your shipments and update customers on their orders.

 6.2) Warehouse API

-Warehouse API, also known as warehousing API, are an absolute necessity for ecommerce businesses working on an enterprise grade level.
-These shipping APIs submit order information and product details to the warehouse to ensure your stock is being moved accurately.
+Warehouse API, also known as warehousing API, is an absolute necessity for ecommerce businesses working on an enterprise-grade level.
+These shipping APIs submit order information and product details to the warehouse to manage and maintain your optimal inventory levels.

 6.3) Edit Order API

-The Edit Order API is a shipping API that gives you an exceptionally important advantage in the shipping process, as this is not an ecommerce shipping API that is universally available.
-As you can guess from the name, with this API you will be able to edit the details of an order after it has been placed.
-In case of errors in delivery details, carrier details or your business details (which are quite common), this shipping API comes in very handy.
+The Edit Order API is a shipping API that gives you an exceptionally important advantage in the shipping process.
+This is not an ecommerce shipping API that is universally available.
+As you can guess from the name, with this API, you will be able to edit the details of an order after it has been placed.
+In case of errors in delivery details, carrier details, or business details (which are quite common), this shipping API comes in very handy.

 6.4) Serviceability API

-There are so many carriers with such varied reaches, it can be hard to determine which one is best equipped to deliver to the location(s) you need.
-A Serviceability API quickly processes the pincode serviceability of each carrier you’re tied with and compares it to the order data you’ve inputted.
-So you can quickly determine and select which carrier has the requisite serviceability for each order placed.
+There are so many carriers with such varied reaches that it can be hard to determine which one is best equipped to deliver to the location(s) you need.
+A Serviceability API quickly processes the pin code serviceability of each carrier you’re tied with and compares it to the order data you’ve inputted.
+So you can quickly determine and select which courier has the requisite serviceability for each order placed.

 6.5) Manifestation API

 Order manifestation is essentially the process of order creation.
-Anytime an order is placed on your website/storefront, a basic Manifestation API will automatically create that order on the selected carrier’s website.
-This reduces all the added manual effort typically spent in creating an order on each carrier’s platform for each individual order.
-When you have 100+ orders a day, this is a must.
+Anytime an order is placed on your website/storefront, a basic Manifestation API will automatically create that order on the selected carrier’s system.
+This reduces all the added manual effort typically spent in making an order on each carrier’s platform for each order.
+When you have 100+ orders a day, this is crucial.

 6.6) AWB Generation API

-When an order is created on the respective carrier platform, an AWB needs to be generated.
-AWB stands for AirWay Bill, which is essentially the receipt for the order being shipped.
+An AWB must be generated when an order is created on the respective carrier platform.
+AWB stands for Airway Bill, essentially the receipt for the shipped order.
 The AWB number is the unique identifier for each order.
-What’s important about the AWB Generation API is that it automatically generates and assigns an AWB to each order.
+What’s essential about the AWB Generation API is that it automatically generates and assigns an AWB to each order.
 It can also be programmed to assign AWBs in bulk.

 6.7) Label Generation API

-Once an order has been placed and the AWB has been assigned, the next major step in the delivery process is to get it ready for delivery.
-This is done with the help of a shipping label that contains all information about to order, including the to and from addresses, business and customer details and, of course, the AWB.
+Once an order has been placed and the AWB has been assigned, the next major step in the delivery process is to get it ready.
+This is done with the help of a shipping label that contains all information about to order, including the to and from addresses, business and customer details, and the AWB.

-For efficient order tracking, most shipping labels also have barcodes that are scanned at different points in the journey.
-A Label Generation API ensures that not only can these labels be generated automatically and in bulk but with greater accuracy thereby reducing delivery exceptions.
+For efficient order tracking, most shipping labels also have barcodes scanned at different points in the journey.
+A Label Generation API ensures that these labels can be generated automatically and in bulk and with greater accuracy, thereby reducing delivery exceptions.

 6.8) Authorization API

-The Authorization API is an absolutely vital ecommerce shipping API that comes into play right after generation of the AWB and shipping label.
+The Authorization API is a robust ecommerce shipping API that comes into play right after the AWB and shipping label generation.
 The Authorization API is all about customer safety and security.
 When a customer requests a shipping label, this shipping API needs to be used to ensure the request is authenticated so the data can be passed securely.
 It allows you to remove the risk of customer information reaching the wrong hands.

 6.9) NDR API

-The NDR API is an innovative and upcoming shipping integration that specifically deals with failed delivery management.
-The NDR API quickly processes NDR (Non Delivery Reports) and categorizes them into buckets based on the cause.
+The NDR API is an innovative and upcoming shipping integration that deals explicitly with failed delivery management.
+The NDR API quickly processes NDR (Non-Delivery Reports) and categorizes them into buckets based on the cause.
 Based on these buckets, communications to customers can be made.
 Failed deliveries can be converted into successful deliveries more easily using this method of communication.

 6.10) Cancellation API

-In case an order is canceled at any point during the delivery journey, or even at the time of order receipt, it then has to be returned to the origin warehouse.
+If an order is canceled at any point during the delivery journey or even at the time of order receipt, it must be returned to the origin warehouse.
 The cancellation API is yet another of the few ecommerce shipping APIs that essentially creates a new order with carriers.
-This one specifically creates a new canceled order with the same carrier to return the item.
+This one makes a new canceled order with the same page to return the item.

 6.11) Return Creation API

-Returning orders requires a similar process of order manifestation and order creation as orders being delivered to customers.
-However, it’s important to ensure that these returning orders are being created with carriers that have expertise in reverse logistics.
+Returning orders requires a similar order manifestation and creation process as orders are delivered to customers.
+However, it’s essential to ensure that these returning orders are created with carriers with expertise in reverse logistics.
 The Return Creation API combines these two goals into a single automated process.

 6.12) Pickup API

-Now that we’re discussing the returning of orders, the next step after return order creation is to pick up the order.
-However, unlike with forward logistics, the delivery agent is not picking up the order from a warehouse but directly from the customer.
+Now that we’re discussing the return of orders, the next step after return order creation is to pick up the order.
+However, unlike forward logistics, the delivery agent does not pick up the order from a warehouse but directly from the customer.
 To ensure the pickup goes smoothly and with minimal pickup exceptions, the Pickup API helps immensely.

 6.13) POD API

 POD stands for Proof of Delivery.
-So as you can guess, this particular shipping API enables the collection of digital proof of delivery at the time of handing over the order to customers.
-This API also works when it comes to proof of pickup with returns.
-Requisite digital photographs and signatures are collected and transmitted back to your system using this ecommerce API integration.
+So as you can guess, this shipping API enables the collection of digital proof of delivery when handing over the order to customers.
+This API also works when it comes to evidence of pickup with returns.
+Requisite digital photographs and signatures are collected and transmitted to your system using this ecommerce API integration.

-7) List of Top Shipping API for Tracking Shipments
+7) List of Top Shipping APIs for Tracking Shipments

-Beyond the different types of shipping APIs that we mentioned above, the API integrations that you’re most likely to be dealing with, including any free shipping API, are the shipping API listed below.
-This list contains a combination of the leading courier API, shipping tracking API, shipping cost API, international shipping API and many other major ecommerce shipping API integrations that are most commonly used by enterprises.
+Beyond the different types of shipping APIs that we mentioned above, the API integrations you’re most likely to be dealing with, including any free shipping API, is the shipping API listed below.
+This list contains a combination of the leading courier API, shipping tracking API, shipping cost API, international shipping API, and many other major ecommerce shipping API integrations that enterprises most commonly use.
 These shipping API integrations help automate and optimize most of the core functions in a variety of ecommerce shipping operations.

 7.1) ClickPost API

-ClickPost is a leading multicarrier and Shipping API integration platform that helps ecommerce companies provide ideal delivery services and post purchase customer experience.
+ClickPost is a leading multicarrier and Shipping API integration platform that helps ecommerce companies provide ideal delivery services and post-purchase customer experience.
 With this shipping software, you get access to the smoothest carrier integrations and can even go live with new carriers in a single day.
-ClickPost provides the following important services with the help of Shipping APIs:
+ClickPost provides the following essential services with the help of Shipping APIs:

-- A single API to automate the processes of order manifestation and order creation with carriers, which also includes AWB and Shipping Label generation.
+- A single API to automate order manifestation and creation processes with carriers, including AWB and Shipping Label generation.

-- Automated selection and allocation of carriers based on previous performance and a variety of other metrics.
+- Automated selection and allocation of carriers based on previous performance and other metrics.

 - Send automated notifications to customers with tracking updates, including notifications regarding the delivery delay and failed delivery for delivery exceptions management.

-- A self-service returns portal for customers that enables you to automatically accept or reject return requests.
+- A self-service returns portal for customers that enables you to accept or reject return requests automatically.

 7.2) DHL API

 DHL is a global carrier that provides express delivery services.
-The beauty of this International Shipping API is that its API documentation is extremely clear and therefore easily integrated with.
+The beauty of this International Shipping API is that its API documentation is extremely clear and easily integrated.
 Most importantly, integrating with this carrier is done with the help of a Free Shipping API.
 Here are the salient features you can benefit from as an e-commerce business integrating with the DHL shipping API: